biotz/academy/docs/How-to guides/How to create and use webhooks.md

 * The actual alarm payload in JSON (the body of the POST request)

 And then generating an HMAC-SHA256 hash of the concatenation using the webhook secret key.
+For extra security and to prevent replay attacks, the client should also compare the provided timestamp with the timestamp when they received the webhook.
+It is advisable to accept the webhook only within a specified time window.